-Hurricane Lee may become first category five storm of Atlantic season
+Hurricane Lee becomes first category five storm of Atlantic season

 It rapidly intensified from a category one within the span of hours.

-"Additional strengthening is expected tonight," said the US National Hurricane Center (NHC) at 17:00 EDT (21:00 GMT) on Thursday.
+"Additional strengthening is forecast overnight," the NHC said in its latest update.

+"Fluctuations in intensity are likely over the next few days, but Lee is expected to remain a major hurricane through early next week."

-Dangerous surf and rip currents are expected to reach the northern Caribbean by Friday and parts of Puerto Rico and the US east coast by Sunday, said the US National Hurricane Center (NHC).
+Dangerous surf and rip currents are expected to reach the northern Caribbean by Friday and parts of Puerto Rico and the US east coast by Sunday, said the NHC.

 US President Joe Biden has been updated on its trajectory.